hardcoeur/Writher/README.md

 # Writher
-Writher, a Gnome distraction free writer.
+Writher, a distraction free writer for Gnome.